Mountainair’s town council fired its police chief Tuesday, at a town meeting where dozens of residents showed up to weigh in on crime in the town.

 The council had already approved new streetlights and to look into the cost of security cameras.

-Chung had weighed in on the security cameras, saying that he had looked into it about two years ago.
+Chung had weighed in on each and every security ip camera, saying that he had looked into it about two years ago.
 He said to be effective the cameras would need to point at businesses across the street.

 After he said he would investigate it some more, councilor Juanita Carrillo said she wanted somebody else to investigate security cameras also, directing the town clerk to do so.